 Resolve Override (Enterprise Only):

 Changes the origin address for the request to the URL.
 Users will see the domain name in the browser address bar, but content will be served from the URL in the resolve field.

 Custom Cache Key (Enterprise Only):

-Control specifically what variables are included when deciding what resources to cache – ie. It allows the user to determine what will cache based on something other than just the URL.
+Control specifically what variables are included when deciding what resources to cache; that is, it allows the user to determine what to cache based on something other than just the URL.
 Note that the user will not be able to control this directly.
-Custom cache keys will need to be requested from CloudFlare’s support team.
+Custom cache keys will need to be requested from Cloudflare Support.

 Query String Sort (Enterprise Only):